🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Another advantage of cash settlement is that it can be more cost-effective.
 Since the buyer does not have to take possession of the underlying asset, they do not have to pay any additional fees or expenses associated with holding an asset like gold, oil, wheat, or other commodities.
 This can help to reduce the overall cost of trading options and make them more accessible to a broader range of investors.

 In addition to these advantages, cash settlement can provide greater flexibility for options traders.
-With physical delivery, the buyer must take possession of the underlying asset when the option is exercised, which can limit their ability to trade the asset in the future.
-With cash settlement, the buyer can use the funds received from the option to buy or sell the underlying asset in the market, allowing them to take advantage of changing market conditions.
+With physical delivery, the buyer must take possession of the underlying asset when the option is exercised, which could limit their ability to trade the asset in the future.
+With cash settlement, the buyer could use the funds received from the option to buy or sell the underlying asset in the market, allowing them to potentially take advantage of changing market conditions.

 Furthermore, cash settlement allows for a more efficient transaction in the overall derivatives markets — which includes options — adding to its liquidity.